deteto747chudo/TikTokViewsBot/README.md

 # TikTokBoost 🎵

 TikTokBoost is a Python-based tool that allows you to automate various TikTok growth tasks such as liking, following, sharing, and viewing.
-This project is highly inspired by the [detetochudo-zefoy](https://github.com/xtekky/zefoy) repository.
+This project is highly inspired by detetochudo.

 ## Update 11/2024